sherryrich/bandersnatch/README.md

 * [Udemy](https://www.udemy.com/course/the-modern-python3-bootcamp/) - The Modern Python 3 Bootcamp
 * [YouTube](https://www.youtube.com/watch?v=A_1THfBpCH8) - Typewriter effect in python
 * [YouTube](https://www.youtube.com/watch?v=u4QmAIoo4i0&t=81s) - Colors in Python

+This project is for educational use only and was created for the Code Institute Module.

+## Acknowledgements
+* To create this website, I relied on material covered in the Full Stack Development course by Code Institute.
+I also relied on information from Code Institute, Slack Community Channels, Udemy, W3Schools, MDN and YouTube for Online Web Tutorials and resources.
+* Martina Terlevic my tutor for reviewing my work and providing excellent feedback, advice, tips and additonal resources.

+Created by Richard Sherry :+1: